Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 unused devices: <none>
 ```

-From the results above, we can see that only two partitions now appear in the RAID arrays.
+From the results above, only two partitions now appear in the RAID arrays.
 We have successfully failed the disk **nvme0n1**.

 To get a disk similar to an empty one, run the following command on each partition and then on the disk: